-I got the chance to try the Steak Sampler pack from Strauss Direct and this meat is SO tender!
-Like some other companies, including one I've mentioned on my site before named Butcher Box, Strauss Direct delivers grass-fed meat to your door.
-What I love about Strauss Direct so far is that unlike many other services, they allow you to customize your box without an extra charge (Butcher Box, for example, charges $10 above their basic box cost to "hand-pick" the meats that you receive).
-I'm using Strauss Direct tenderloin filets in this recipe, but you can use whatever meat you want (just be sure to adjust the cook time for the meat if necessary).
+I got the chance to try the Steak Sampler pack from Strauss Direct and the meat so far is super tender!
+I’m using Strauss Direct tenderloin filets in this recipe, but you can use whatever meat you want (just be sure to adjust the cook time for the meat if necessary).
 Besides the steak, the real star of this recipe is the cream sauce, which I made using Bone Broth Collagen!
-If you are interested in why I'm using Bone Broth Collagen or getting another recipe using it as an ingredient, then check out my Keto Sweet Thai Chili sauce.
-The short summary though is that Bone Broth Collagen has benefits for your hair, skin, and nails, plus it can be used as a low-carb sauce thickener.

-- 2, 5-oz Strauss Direct grass-fed tenderloin filet steaks (the steaks should be at room temperature before they hit the pan)
+- 10 oz grass-fed tenderloin filet steaks (2, 5oz steaks) the steaks should be at room temperature before they hit the pan

 - 1/2 tbsp freshly ground black peppercorns

 - 1 tsp dried Tarragon